 SOURCE: THE INSTITUTE FOR COLLEGE ACCESS & SUCCESS

-Student loan debt per capita in select U.S states
+Average student loans debt per person in the U.S states

 An average of $4,920 is in student loan debt per capita.